This XCOM: The Board Game review was made after playing the game six times.

 What is XCOM: The Board Game?

 Based on the highly successful video game series, XCOM: The Board Game is a real-time science fiction game in which players attempt to fight off invading UFOs in order to save the planet.
 Governments around the world are depending on you and your teammates to use your unique abilities to get the job done, but, trust me, it is not easy.

 XCOM: The Board Game Rules Overview

 In XCOM: The Board Game, things start off with players choosing between four different roles: the chief scientist, the commander, the central officer, or the squad leader.
 Each role has a very specific set of actions and abilities, so each player is going to be focused on their own jobs throughout the game.
 The chief scientist will use the XCOM app to let everyone know what their tasks are and how much time they have to complete them.

 The game is divided into multiple rounds and two main phases: the timed phase and the resolution phase.

 During the timed phase, each player is given 10 to 20 seconds to carry out their tasks.
-These tasks include handling the budget, drawing cards, putting soldiers and alien spacecraft on the board, and many more.
+These tasks include handling the budget, drawing cards, and putting soldiers and alien spacecraft on the board.
 The key to the timed phase is making the right decisions for your team in a limited time frame.

 The resolution phase has players roll dice to see if their efforts during the timed phase were enough to hold back the bad guys.
 There is a lot of luck and risk taking during this phase.

 If two continents ever finish a round at the highest panic level, the players lose.
 In addition to that, if the invading aliens destroy the base, the players lose.
 Players need to complete the main mission’s objective to win the game.

 - The XCOM app is fantastic!
 Don’t worry about trying to find the rules online or a video tutorial because the app will walk you through everything.
 Also, the music and the timer add a great amount of tension and atmosphere to the game.